-- 1. Enter a valid older address to Address Verification in batch or interactive mode. - Address Verification returns a validated address and a new Choumei Aza code. - 2.
-Configure Address Verification in address code lookup mode, and enter the Choumei Aza code that you received in the output from the previous step. - Address Verification returns a newer version of the address and the Choumei Aza code for the newer address. - 3.
-Compare the input Choumei Aza code and the output Choumei Aza code from the operation in step 2. - If the input and output codes match, the output address and the output Choumei Aza code represent the current version of the address. - If the input and output codes do not match, repeat step 2.
+- Enter an address to Address Verification in batch or interactive mode.
+Address Verification returns the validated address and the corresponding Choumei Aza code values. - 2.
+Configure Address Verification in address code lookup mode, and enter a Choumei Aza code that you received in the output from the previous step. - CURRENT_CHOUMEI_AZA_CODE returns the current version of the address in the reference database. - NEW_CHOUMEI_AZA_CODE returns the next iteration of the input address in the reference database.
+You can rerun the current step to find additional iterations of the address.